-This rank requires one (1) of the following:
+In addition to the years-in-rank requirement, this rank requires one (1) of the following:

 - A Master's degree and seven (7) years of relevant full-time experience after completion of that degree, - A Master's degree and nine (9) years of relevant full-time experience after completion of a Bachelor's degree, or - A Doctoral degree and four (4) years' relevant full-time experience.
 For candidates holding the Doctoral degree, the last two (2) years of employment prior to employment at Georgia Tech will be considered if adequately documented, and the four-year time in grade requirement be reduced to two (2) years for candidates so qualified.